allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ## How does the search form function at Allegro?

-For starters, so that we all are on the same page, let me briefly explain how the search form at Allegro works and which functionalities it is responsible for.
+For starters, so that we all are on the same page, let me briefly explain how the search form at Allegro works and what functionality it is responsible for.
 Under the hood, it is one of our many [OpBox]({% post_url 2016-03-12-Managing-Frontend-in-the-microservices-architecture %}) components and its technical name is opbox-search.